 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of capital spending that will be incurred in relation to individual assets.
 Any unanticipated spending on assets will put a strain on the remaining capital resources available which may bring into doubt the useful lives assigned to other assets.
 If the useful life of assets is reduced depreciation increases and the carrying amount of the asset falls.
 It is estimated that the annual depreciation charge for buildings would increase by around £83,161.80 for every year that useful lives had to be reduced.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement age, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effect on the net pension liability of changes in individual assumptions can be measured.
 For instance, a 1% decrease in the discount rate assumption would result in an increase in the pension liability of £22.440 million.
 A 1% increase in the salary increase would result in an increase in the pension liability of £2.190 million and a 1% increase in the Pension (CPI) increase would result in an increase in the Pension (CPI) increase would result in an increase in the pension liability of £19.990 million.
 However, the assumptions interact in complex ways.
-During 2020/21, the Council's actuaries advised that the net pension's liability had increased by £25.584 million attributable to
+During 2020/21, the Council's actuaries advised that the net pension's liability had increased by £25.584 million attributable to updating the assumptions.

-Provisions - NDR Appeals Local Authorities are liable for successful appeals against business rates charged to businesses in 2020/21 and earlier financial years in their proportionate share.
+Appeals Local Authorities are liable for successful appeals against business rates charged to businesses in 2020/21 and earlier financial years in their proportionate share.
 Therefore, a provision has been made of the amount that businesses could have been overcharged up to 31 March 2021.
 The estimate for both 2010 and 2017 valuation appeals has been calculated using the latest Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals up to and including 31 March 2021.
-The Council's share of the balance of business rate appeals provisions at this date amounted to £2.310m this has increased by £0.730m from the previous year.
-If successful appeals increased by 10%, this would require an additional £577,476.
-This Council's share would be £230,990 to be set aside as a provision. ----------------------------- --- ---
+The Council's share of the balance of business rate appeals If successful appeals increased by 10%, this would require an additional £577,476 This Council's share would be £230,990 to be set aside as a provision. --------- --- --

 Item Uncertainties Effect if Actual Results Differ from Assumptions Arrears At 31 March 2021, we had a balance of sundry debtors of £345,781, whilst our share of council tax and NDR arrears amounted to £1,878,227.
-A review of significant balances, using a sliding scale based on age, suggested that the following If collection rates were to deteriorate, a doubling of the impairments of doubtful debts were appropriate: - sundry debtors 11.74% (£40,603) - council tax 24.29% (£114,554) - NDR 22.88% (£321,834).
+A review of significant balances, using a sliding scale based on age, suggested that the following impairments of doubtful debts were appropriate: - sundry debtors 11.74% (£40,603) - council tax 24.29% (£114,554) - NDR 22.88% (£321,834).
 However, in the current economic climate it is not certain that such an allowance would be sufficient.
+If collection rates were to deteriorate, a doubling of the